Kong/docs.konghq.com/app/_includes/md/konnect/dev-portal-access.md

     https://{ORG_NAME}.portal.cloud.konghq.com/
     ```

-1. Click **Sign Up** and fill out the form to create a new developer account.
+1. Click **Sign Up** and fill out the form to create a developer account.

     Remember, the Dev Portal does not share credentials with your Konnect
     account.

-1. As an admin, return to Konnect and approve the new account:
+1. As an admin, return to Konnect and approve the account:

     1. From the left side menu, click **Connections**.
 This opens the Requests
     page and the Developers tab, which displays the pending developer request.